 LFR is a "core rules" 4th Edition D&D campaign, which means that we allow players to use material from the vast majority of official published sourcebooks, such as the Player's Handbook series and the D&D Essentials line.
 However, not everything in every published sourcebook is intended to be freely available to player characters.
-Some of the material is for the DM's use only, and a few of the elements from other 4th Edition campaign settings do not fit with the cosmology or themes of the FORGOTTEN REALMS (such as the concept of arcane defiling from Dark Sun, or anything from the Gamma World setting).
-We try to be as inclusive as possible when deciding which game rules players can use for their Living Forgotten Realms characters, but we don't allow everything.

-The following chart explains which D&D products are considered player resources for LFR.
-If a book or resource isn't in the chart, it doesn't contain anything that players are allowed to use for their Living Forgotten Realms characters without special permission (see "Documentation Required").
-Content from player resources is also available via D&D Insider tools such as the Compendium and Character Builder, but these tools also include all the other D&D content that isn't a player resource, so make sure you double-check this chart before using new material.
+Some material is for the DM's use only, and certain elements of other 4th Edition campaign settings do not fit with the cosmology or themes of the FORGOTTEN REALMS (such as the concept of arcane defiling from Dark Sun, or anything from Gamma World).
+We try to be as inclusive as possible when deciding what players can use for their Living Forgotten Realms characters, but we don't allow everything.
+Table 1: LFR Player Resources explains which D&D products are player resources for LFR.
+If a book or resource isn't listed, then you need special permission to use any material from that source in LFR (see "Campaign Documentation" on this page).
+Content from player resources is usually available via D&D Insider tools such as the Compendium and Character Builder, but these tools also include all the other D&D content that isn't a player resource, so make sure you double-check this chart before using new material.